choreographr/acuity-index/book/src/quickstart.md

 # Quickstart

-This is the fastest path to indexing a chain.

 ## 1. Generate A Starter Spec

 ```bash
 acuity-index generate-index-spec ./mychain.toml --url wss://mynode:443
 ```

 This inspects live runtime metadata and writes a starter TOML file.
-Metadata v14 or newer is required.

 ## 2. Review And Edit The Spec